tatianegercina/FinTech/01-Lesson-Plans/07-SQL/1/LessonPlan.md

 ![play_icon.png](Images/play_icon.png)

 Demonstrate that the structure of a table can be visualized by appending the script with `SELECT * FROM <table name>;`.
-Point out the "table already exists" error message that now appears at the bottom of the page.
+Point out that when running the appended script, a "relation <table_name> already exists" error message now appears at the bottom of the page due to the preceding `CREATE TABLE` statement.

 ![table-exists](Images/table-exists.png)